openanalytics/shinyproxy-monitoring/README.md

 running in ShinyProxy.
 Prometheus is used for gathering metrics of ShinyProxy and the apps (i.e. the resources used by the apps).
 The setup also includes Grafana, together with **six** dashboards for visualizing all logs and metrics.
-Finally, MinIO is included for persisting the data of Loki, in order to have a complete standalone solution.
-The setup of MinIO is not meant for usage in a production environment.

 ## Overview of dashboards